By Christina Mathieson, LMFT #115093, founder of My Mental Climb.

 The parent-child dynamic.
 When one partner is consistently the one remembering, planning, and reminding, the relational structure shifts.
 The supporting partner starts to feel like a parent, the ADHD partner starts to feel like they're being managed, and shame compounds for both.
 Both partners lose access to each other as equals.
 Orlov calls this the "parent-child dynamic" specifically because the language fits what couples report.

 The forgetting and the hurt.
 ADHD memory works differently, and the ADHD partner can genuinely forget an anniversary, a story you told them yesterday, or an emotional conversation you thought was important, often without meaning to.
 To the supporting partner it can feel like they don't care.
 Both interpretations are wrong, and the gap between them generates real injury that accumulates over time.
-Russell Barkley's research at UMass Chan Medical School established that working memory and self-regulation, not motivation, are the executive functions most disrupted in ADHD.
+Russell Barkley's research at UMass Medical School (now UMass Chan) established that working memory and self-regulation, not motivation, are the executive functions most disrupted in ADHD.
 That doesn't fix the hurt, but it does locate it in biology rather than in willful neglect.

 RSD spillover.
 Rejection sensitive dysphoria, when present in the ADHD partner, can mean that mild feedback or a flat tone of voice reads as massive rejection.
 The supporting partner finds themselves walking on eggshells without understanding why their partner is reacting so strongly to small things, and both partners experience the dynamic as one-sided when it isn't.